righthalfplane/rfspace/README.md

 universalSend.cpp is a c++ program that sends NBFM, AM, NAM, LSB and USB using SoapySDR.

 wxWidgetsSpeedTests.cpp tests the wxWidgets program with 5 OpenGL methods to determine which is the fasterst.

+rx_am02.py is a simple AM receiver written in python

+rx_fm02.py is a simple FM receiver written in python